ctarrington/try-rust/hello-timescaledb/rocket-api-server/README.md

 * clean up server
     * split each route into its own file X
-* clean up client
     * better way to handle uuid conversions
     * better way to handle time conversions
+    * comments
+* clean up clients
+* add some variation to the sensor sim
+    * drop an object sometimes

 ------------------------------------------------